-In the dream one knows that the dream figures are also mind, not different from it; similarly when one knows that everything is consciousness, there is no need for the yogic control of the mind.
+In the dream one knows that the dream figures are also minded, not different from it; similarly, when one knows that everything is consciousness, there is no need for the yogic control of the mind.
 Control presupposes second, a duality.
 Hence, the yoga is in the sphere of duality and is unnecessary to one who knows non-duality.

 Self-Knowledge requires the mind to be active in order to examine the world and discriminate.
 Hence nondual wisdom means knowing that there are no ideas different from the innermost self, which is in the form of consciousness, as the dream mountain is not different from Mind, knowing which they automatically the mind reaches stillness.
 This is different from Yogic Samadhi, which is only deep sleep.

 The Yogis and Mystics want meditation, sitting still, etc. only because it gives them pleasure: the satisfaction is for their own selves only, not others; hence it is something sought by the ego and cannot get the ultimate truth or Brahman in consequence.

 The Yogi wants to do something, some action, even that of sitting still, to control this or concentrate that.
 This means he is still attached to his physical body.
 He wants his physical body to be quiet.
 He is still thinking of illusory physical body.
 He does not know that the physical body is part of the mirage.
 On the contrary, he takes it for a reality.